 Every student should have the opportunity to participate in and benefit from a quality Physical Education Program.
-The Santa Resa School District's Physical Education Program adheres to the Sunshine State Standards and reflects state and local requirements for Elementary Education.
+The Santa Rosa School District's Physical Education Program adheres to the Sunshine State Standards and reflects state and local requirements for Elementary Education.

-4.2011 Elementary Physical Education - Per state statue (1003.455), the district will provide 150 minutes of physical education weekly.
-Schools on 6+ day schedules will average 150 minutes of physical education per week.
+4.2011 Elementary Physical Education

+Per state statute (1003.455), the district will provide 150 minutes of physical education weekly.
+Schools on six (6) plus day schedules will average 150 minutes of physical education per week.